tech4Ly/codebook/README.md

 ## Status

 Codebook is being developed, but the Zed extension is now live!
-Currently only US English is supported.

 ### Supported Languages